causalNLP/causal-agent/docs/source/tutorials/examples/index.rst

 Code Examples
 =============

-Quick, focused examples demonstrating specific CAIS features and common use cases.
+Quick, focused examples demonstrating specific Causal Agent features and common use cases.
 These examples are designed to be copy-and-paste ready for your own projects.

 .. toctree::
    :maxdepth: 2